 My close friend just shared with me that he just realized he never followed the correct steps towards public service loan forgiveness.
 He had an F.F.E.L loan.
 He didn’t know that he needed to roll it over to a direct consolidation loan, to qualify for PSLF.
 If he had rolled it over, his student loans of tens of thousands would have been forgiven by this time.

 At District Capital Management, we work with our clients to implement three strategies on how to maximize the value of their Public Service Loan Forgiveness.
-If you’re looking for an unbiased expert to help you maximize PSLF or to help you navigate the new PSLF overhaul rules, schedule a free discovery call today.
+If you’re looking for an unbiased expert to help you maximize PSLF or to help you navigate the new PSLF overhaul rules, schedule a free discovery call with one of our financial planners today.

 Alvin Carlos, CFP®, CFA is an investment advisor and fee-only financial planner, in Washington, D.C that works with clients across the country.
 He has a Master’s degree in International Relations from SAIS-Johns Hopkins.
 Alvin is a partner of District Capital, a financial planning firm designed to help professionals in their 30s and 40s achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
 Schedule a free discovery call to learn how we can help elevate your finances.